 But wait, we aren’t done saving money at Target yet.

 Have you ever heard of Target’s proprietary REDcard that gives you an extra 5% off EVERY time you use it?
-It comes in two flavors, a debit card or a credit card, you pick.

 The debit card works like a check by drawing money straight from your existing checking account.